Skip to main content

 Obtaining an ordinary Ferrari is difficult, but procuring an extremely rare or limited edition Ferrari is almost unattainable for an average person.
 These premium cars often sell out months before their availability is even made public, with waiting lists so restricted that even the wealthiest millionaires may struggle to acquire access.

 Despite popular belief, wealth is not always the deciding factor in determining VIP list aggregation, as Ferrari promotes brand devotion rather than mere wealth.
-Just like the Vatican, the conditions to acquire a Ferrari remain a mystery, and despite rigorous constraints and rarity, Ferrari’s unique allure continues to entice elites.
+Just like with access to the Vatican’s secret archives, the conditions to acquire a Ferrari remain a mystery, and despite rigorous constraints and rarity, Ferrari’s unique allure continues to entice elites.

-So, effectively, enjoy your Ferrari if you decide to buy one but don’t expect special treatment
+So, enjoy your Ferrari if you decide to buy one, but don’t expect special treatment

 1. Maintenance is often (read: always) costly